 More than the calm and reassuring voice on the other end the phone; EMDs are the first point of contact in life and death situations, providing vital information to paramedic crews and hospitals.

-These centres are staffed by emergency medical dispatchers (EMDs) who receive in-bound calls, gather critical information from the caller and use approved protocols to assess these incoming calls and dispatch the appropriate resource.
+These centres are staffed by emergency medical dispatchers (EMDs) who receive in-bound calls, gather critical information from the caller and use approved protocols to assess the calls and dispatch the appropriate resource.

 As an emergency medical dispatcher (EMD) you will have a vital role on the front line of the ambulance service as one of the first links in the emergency response chain.
 Based in a dispatch operations centre as part of a team with a supervisor, you will answer the 9-1-1 telephone calls and dispatch paramedic ambulances.